 S.B.
 46 is a solution in search of a problem and would needlessly invite harm to women, LGBTQ people, and other vulnerable South Dakotans and the contentiousness and expense of litigation merely to inscribe discrimination into statute-at least temporarily-for no legitimate reason.
-It is important for elected leaders, including each of you in your role as House State Affairs Committee members, to uphold the statutory and constitutional guarantees that protect everyone in this State, especially including marginalized populations like those who would be disparately impacted by the proposed legislation at issue.
-We appreciate your consideration of the above submission and hope that it informs your decision to vote against S.B.
+It is important for elected leaders to uphold the statutory and constitutional guarantees that protect everyone in this State, especially including marginalized populations like those who would be disparately impacted by the proposed legislation at issue.
+We appreciate your consideration of the above submission and hope that it informs your decision to veto S.B.
 46.